RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-recovery.md

 To recover a cluster on Kubernetes:

-1. To edit the rec resource and set the clusterRecovery flag to true, run:
+1. Edit the rec resource to set the clusterRecovery flag to true, run:

     ```src
     kubectl patch rec <cluster-name> --type merge --patch '{"spec":{"clusterRecovery":true}}'